SamLeGamerYB/sm64CoopDX/README.md

 [Check this out](https://github.com/SamLeGamerYB/sm64CoopDX-themes)

 ##### (Inspired by [Curseforge](https://www.curseforge.com/))
 ###### If the device used is damaged or broken after lunching the game (by my launcher or not), it is not my fault but CoopDX team's fault for letting a non-secure mod bypass their security.
-Im not responsible under any circumstances of damage, I’m only a relay.
+Im not responsible under any circumstances of damage, this application is only a relay.
 ###### Part of the UI made by AI Copilot (yeah im not proud)
 ###### This mod launcher is a third-party application and it's not affiliated or have anything related to [sm64coopdx's Team](https://github.com/coop-deluxe), so if you are a member of the team, i can take this down at anytime.
 Just create an issue.